Kildare Street Club: History

 By 1840, the club had some six hundred and fifty members, "a large and elegant card-room, coffee, reading, and billiard-rooms".
 There was a committee of fifteen members, elected annually.
 Admission to membership was by ballot, with an entrance fee of £26, 10s., and an annual subscription of £5.

-In 1858, it was decided to build a new club house, as the original premises at 6, Kildare Street, were now too small for the club's needs.
+In 1858, it was decided to build a new clubhouse, as the original premises at 6, Kildare Street, were now too small for the club's needs.
 In 1859, the club was described in The Building News as "an institution famous for aristocracy, claret and whist..."
-Between 1859 and 1860, the new club house was built, designed by Thomas Newenham Deane and Benjamin Woodward, at a cost of some £21,000.
+Between 1859 and 1860, the new clubhouse was built, designed by Thomas Newenham Deane and Benjamin Woodward, at a cost of some £21,000.
 This replaced three existing houses on Kildare Street and one on Leinster Street, which were demolished, giving an L-shaped new building, with an internal plan similar to that of the Reform Club in Pall Mall, London.
 The club committee had altered Deane and Woodward's original Italian Gothic design, insisting on large arched windows divided by thin columns, and the outcome was described as Byzantine.
 The new building is adorned by "whimsical beasts".

-The club had planned to move from the old to the new building in 1861, but on 11 November 1860 there was a disastrous fire at the old club house.
+The club had planned to move from the old to the new building in 1861, but on 11 November 1860, there was a disastrous fire at the old clubhouse.
 Three maids died, and a fourth was saved by being at the time in the bedroom of the club accountant, from which she was rescued.
 All of the club's pictures and furniture and a library of fifteen thousand books were destroyed, and the club moved into its new building before completion.